 ISO 22301 requires an organisation to pre-empt risks and put in place contingency plans and tested responses to more effectively respond to unexpected threats should they arise.
 It helps your team agree time frames within which you will resume your activity following an adverse event.
 The standard also requires you to make resources available to implement, maintain and test plans to ensure operational continuity regardless of the conditions.

 A BCM practice can safeguard an organisation against the proceeding reputation damage which can occur from missed deadlines, data leakages, operational or IT outages, industrial actions, disappointed clients or direct financial losses due to the disruption.
-Universal Registrars recommends that every business has a plan in place to deal with potential disruptions and to avoid excessive downtime and reduced productivity during the disruption.
+UR ISO LTD recommends that every business has a plan in place to deal with potential disruptions and to avoid excessive downtime and reduced productivity during the disruption.

 Achieving ISO 22301 Certification

 - ✓Please contact us to request a call back, or further information on how you can become ISO 22301 certified.
 We can also provide a no-obligation competitive quotation from our dedicated business development team.